-By Helena Handschuh, Security Technologies Fellow at Rambus Inc. and Chair of the RISC-V Foundation Security Standing Committee
+By Helena Handschuh, Security Technologies Fellow at Rambus Inc. and Chair of the RISC-V International Security Standing Committee

 Leveraging open source technology delivers great benefits for software and hardware development, but also for security.

-First and foremost, the Foundation is built on the principles of transparency and open access to specifications for all; the RISC-V instruction set architecture (ISA) specifications are public and freely accessible for anyone that wants to build a RISC-V compliant processor.
-Both the unprivileged base ISA specification and the privileged ISA specification are available now and can be downloaded from the Foundation’s website; furthermore, the Foundation encourages a diverse set of companies to join together and contribute to writing extensions to the base ISA.
+First and foremost, RISC-V International is built on the principles of transparency and open access to specifications for all; the RISC-V instruction set architecture (ISA) specifications are public and freely accessible for anyone that wants to build a RISC-V compliant processor.
+Both the unprivileged base ISA specification and the privileged ISA specification are available now and can be downloaded from RISC-V International’s website; furthermore, RISC-V International encourages a diverse set of companies to join together and contribute to writing extensions to the base ISA.

 A number of open source RISC-V based processors have already been published and are available for everyone to experiment with; compliance tools and test suites, as well as formal specifications, are under way and should be available soon.
 Linked here is a list of available RISC-V cores and SoCs.
 An entire software ecosystem is starting to grow around RISC-V as well.